[Saber11] Undergraduate biology education REU site at UGA

-Application for undergraduate summer research program, the Summer Research Program in Genomics (SRPG), is now available online.
+Application for undergraduate summer research program, the Broad Summer Research Program (BSRP), is now available online.

 Funded by the National Human Genome Research Institute, SRPG and BCGS are designed to help increase diversity in the sciences.
 Students from groups that are underrepresented in the sciences are encouraged to apply.